junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — Committee on Veterans' Affairs.
 Reported by Senator Isakson with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-24 — Committee on Veterans' Affairs.
 Reported by Senator Isakson with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 103.
+- 2017-06-06 — Measure laid before Senate by unanimous consent.
+- 2017-06-06 — Passed Senate with an amendment by Voice Vote.
+- 2017-06-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2017-06-06 — Senate amendment submitted
+- 2017-06-06 — The committee substitute agreed to by Unanimous Consent. (text: CR S3261-3266)